PgBiel/typst-tablex/tablex.typ

     if is-purely-pt-len(len) {
         // No need to do any conversion because it must already be in pt. return len
     }

-    // At this point, we will need to draw a line for measurement,
-    // so we need the styles.
-    if styles == none {
-        panic("Cannot convert length to pt ('styles' not specified).")
-    }

     return measure-pt(len, styles)